 Persephone Brewing in Gibsons

-The following day, made our way to Gibsons to partner up with Persephone Brewing Company– a local hangout complete with farm fields, picturesque vineyards, and a lively tasting room.
+The following day, we made our way to Gibsons to partner up with Persephone Brewing Company– a local hangout complete with farm fields, picturesque vineyards, and a lively tasting room.
 We set up our tent in the field outside of the tasting room, collected some recyclables and had some great conversations about recycling, sustainability and the environment with the community of Gibsons.
-The day not only brought us lots of sunshine, small appliances and power tools, but also gave us a sneak peak into Persephone’s take on sustainable farming practices, and of course, great beer.
+The day also gave us a sneak-peek into Persephone’s take on sustainable farming practices!

 We were fortunate enough to partner with the Roberts Creek Community Hall for a collection event for our second last day of travel.
-We set up our booth just outside the cute wooden community hall (with sustainable stickers for decoration) and collected for four hours!
-Within that time, we spoke to Roberts Creek locals who told us how amazing it was that we were coming all the way from Vancouver to collect small appliances and power tools, preventing them from ending up in the landfill.
+We set up our booth just outside the cute wooden community hall and collected for four hours!
+Within that time, the locals told us how amazing it was that we were here to collect small appliances and power tools, preventing them from ending up in the landfill.

 If your community is interested in participating at or hosting a collection event with ElectroRecycle please let us know!
 You can reach out to us via email at email@example.com.